 MIT Integrated Learning Initiative (MITili) funds, connects, and shares research investigating learning effectiveness.
-The research ranges, for example, from scans of individual learners in the Brain and Cognitive Sciences department to applying data analytics to understand the implications of policy decisions in the Economics department to almost every department at the Institute.
+The research ranges, for example, from scans of individual learners in Brain and Cognitive Sciences to applying data analytics to understand the implications of policy decisions in Economics to almost every department at the Institute.
 Studies focus on one or more of three broad demographics: birth through pK-12, higher education, and workplace learning.

 MITili aims to further the understanding of learning and education and use this knowledge to better enable students at MIT and learners around the world to reach their fullest potential.
 MITili: